 No, more specifically (in our humble opinions) the quality of ‘Mary-Sue’ has absolutely nothing to do with the character herself, but has everything to do with how other characters react to her.
 You can tell a Mary-Sue exists in your story if other characters react in an idiotic, insulting, obsessive, irrational, primal, or otherwise out-of-character manner in her presence.
 A common cliché is the love/hate relationship between the Hero of the Story and Mary-Sue; the Hero behaves in a rational and gentlemanly manner with other members of his company, but is constantly antagonizing Mary-Sue (until they suddenly fall in love, of course).

 There are a lot of people out there who like to bash Mary-Sue (us included); in some ways, it is unkind of us to vent our frustration at the expense of authors whose characters (in our opinions) fall into this fateful category, but we also (since we are not emotionally involved) have a more objective view of your story.
 Take a step back, look at your Original Character critically.
 If you met her (or him) suddenly while you were out walking, how well do you think you’d get along?
 Would you be able to stand her superhuman beauty, special set of skills and sparkling intellect?
 Would you fall head-over heels in love at first sight?
 Or would you wave and say, “Have a nice morning!” and continue on your way?

 The Reality of Fantasy:

 ‘Good’ and ‘Bad’ have become cliché.
-In fact, if somebody were to coin new words that describe the concepts of Good and Bad we might find that life has a whole new look.
+In fact, if somebody were to coin new words that describe the concepts of Good and Bad we might find that life has a whole new meaning.